 Hemp grows fast and tall with little need for chemical pesticides and fertilizers.
-Although it can be susceptible to pests and disease, hemp shows much higher resistance than many other species.
+Although it is sometimes susceptible to pests and disease, hemp shows much higher resistance than many other species.
 It also provides its own protection against invasive weeds when plants grow sufficiently close together.

-Furthermore, in some regions, hemp can provide two harvests a year thanks to its speedy growth.
+Furthermore, hemp can provide more than one harvest a year in some regions, thanks to its speedy growth.
 This unusual feature means that it is attractive financially as well as environmentally.

 Prevents Soil Erosion

 Another advantage of hemp farming is that it helps to prevent soil erosion.
 The plants grow long taproots of around 12 inches and lateral roots of 7–8 inches.
 This extensive root network can help to keep topsoil in place.

 Additionally, it is possible to grow hemp in the same fields for several consecutive years.
 This is a rare feature for an agricultural crop.

 Hemp also helps to enhance local biodiversity.
 Bees love to feed on its flowers, and its nutritious seeds attract birds.

 A 1999 study by Montford and Small investigated the biodiversity friendliness of 23 different crops.